 After this go to System > Configuration > Bubble Extensions > Elasticsearch and customize the autocomplete features of this extension.
 (Autocomplete is enabled by default).

-You’ve successfully configured Elasticsearch with your Magento store using Cloudways!
+Once your Magento 2 Elasticsearch configuration has successfully been done on your Magento store using Cloudways!
 Your Cloudways Managed Magento store is now ready to give you more sales and less cart abandonment.
 If you still don’t have a managed Magento store hosted on Cloudways, then it is the right time for you to join the next significant evolution of cloud hosting.